OguzhanAydin6/sentie-privacy/index.md

 - Advertising identifiers (such as IDFA on iOS or Advertising ID on Android)
 - Basic interaction data related to ad performance

-Sentie does not access, store, or use camera images, aura analysis results, personal reflective text, or account data for advertising purposes.
+AuraMi does not access, store, or use camera images, aura analysis results, personal reflective text, or account data for advertising purposes.

 We do not sell personal data.